Listen to the related podcast episode for this post.

 Transistor allows you to connect to other key podcasting services like Podcorn.
 This is where I connect with companies to create advertising partnerships, so integration is very important.

 Other Great Features

-These last couple features really pushed it over the edge for me to make the transition.
+These last couple of features really pushed it over the edge for me to make the transition.
 Transistor allows you to host as many podcasts as you want on one plan!
 I like the idea of having that kind of flexibility and ease of use.

-It has an easy to use player that you can embed into almost any website.
+It has an easy-to-use player that you can embed into almost any website.
 You can choose a single episode or a playlist.

 Should You Switch Platforms?

 I wouldn’t typically recommend switching platforms unless you are looking for something more.
 It can be an arduous process, especially if you have a lot of episodes.
 But if you feel restricted by your current provider and see something better out there at least consider it.
 Again, I have nothing against Anchor and I may even start another podcast on it.
 However, I would only use it as a casual recording more for convenience than anything.
 I’m also not saying you have to go with Transistor.
-There are many great podcast providers out there, I was actually in a toss up between Transistor and Captivate for a while.
-Do your research and see what best fits for you!
+There are many great podcast providers out there, I was actually in a toss-up between Transistor and Captivate for a while.
+Do your research and see what best fits you!